 All Local Authorities have a duty to improve the health of the population they serve.
 To help with this, the Public Health Evidence and Intelligence team use data and information from a range of sources including information collected at the registration of a birth or a death and information recorded at hospitals.
 This helps us to understand more about the nature and causes of disease and ill-health in the area.
 This data can contain person identifiable data (PID) which may identify people such as home address, date of birth, date of death and/or NHS Number.

-The legal basis for the flow of data for the above purposes is set out in Section 42(4) of the Statistics and Registration Service Act (2007) as amended by section 287 of the Health and Social Care Act (2012) and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.
+The legal basis for the flow of data for the above purposes is set out in Section 42(4) of the Statistics and Registration Service Act (2007) as amended by section 287 of the Health and Social care Act 2012 (PDF 417kb) Opening a new window and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

 What we have access to and how it is used.

 The public health intelligence team has access to the following data:

 - Primary Care Mortality Database (PCMD) - The PCMD holds mortality data as provided at the time of registration of the death along with additional GP details (GP code and GP practice code), geographical indexing and coroner details (coroner name, coroner inquest area and date of inquest) where applicable.
 Information held includes date of birth, date of death, place of death, address of deceased, causes of death, age, sex, GP and practice, occupation and place of birth.
 More information on this dataset can be found here: www.content.digital.nhs.uk/pcmdatabase

 - Births - Information held includes date of birth, sex of child, birth weight, a birth in marriage indicator, country of birth of parents, occupation of parents, address and postcode of mother, place of birth, a still birth indicator and age of mother.